linode/docs/docs/guides/applications/configuration-management/basics/gitops-overview-principles-workflow/index.md

   name: Jack Wallen
 ---

-If you're a developer chances are you know what [Git](/docs/guides/a-beginners-guide-to-github/) is.
+If you're a developer, chances are you know what [Git](/docs/guides/a-beginners-guide-to-github/) is.
 However, you may not be as familiar with *GitOps*.
-This guide gives you an understanding of GitOps, how it compares to DevOps and Kubernetes, describes the GitOps workflow, and the tools often used with this methodology.
+This guide gives you an understanding of GitOps, how it compares to DevOps and Kubernetes.
+It also describes the GitOps workflow, and the tools often used with this methodology.

 ## What is GitOps?

 GitOps is a paradigm shift that empowers developers to undertake tasks that might otherwise be handled by operations.
 Operations are the processes and services that are overseen by a company's IT department.
-This may include technology/infrastructure management (including software), quality assurance, network administration, device management, and ensuring products meet the needs and expectations of both internal and external clients.
-In other words, operations takes care of the general management of technology within a company.
+This may include technology/infrastructure management (including software), quality assurance, network administration, and device management.
+It also ensures that the products meet the needs & expectations of both internal & external clients.
+In other words, operations take care of the general management of technology within a company.

 Traditionally, developers don't function under the operations umbrella.
 The problem with that is it places development and operations in silos, such that they aren't aware of one another.
 GitOps aims to remove those silos, so development and operations work together.

 It's more than that, however.
 As the term GitOps contains Git, it makes sense that the distributed version control system plays a central role.
-GitOps ensures that Git is the one and only source of truth for code within a company.
+GitOps ensures that Git is the only source of truth for code within a company.
 The GitOps paradigm requires that the desired state of a system must be stored in version control (Git) to ensure there's a reliable audit trail for all code.
-This trail includes traceable commits, which contains all the necessary information about a committer.
+This trail includes traceable commits, which contain all the necessary information about a committer.

 ## GitOps Principles